 Recognize Leadership Efforts

 When people feel appreciated for their good efforts, you’re effectively encouraging them to continue what they’re doing.
 Not only that, but you’re inspiring others to do the same.
 To encourage leadership within your organization, make sure you reward and recognize acts of leadership.
 It doesn’t have to be costly.
-Praising your employee in front of her teammates, a gift certificate to your local store or a simple note on their desk can do wonders.
+Praising your employee in front of her teammates, a gift card to your local store or a simple note on their desk can do wonders.

 Make sure their leadership efforts are also highlighted in their performance review.
 Recognition doesn’t always have to come from managers.
 Encourage your teams to root for each other as well.
 Emphasizing collaboration over competition will enable your teams to work together to create bigger acts of leadership that the company will surely benefit from.